kiboschool/tk-intro-to-data/src/lessons/data-cleaning/data-loading.md

 # Data Loading and Exploration
 So far we've explored some tools used in data science, and now is the time to start using them.
-Remember we looked data and different sources or orgin of this data.
+Remember we looked at data and different sources or orgin of data.
 However, as a data scientist, you need to know how to import or get this data from different sources, and work with them.
 In this lesson, you'll learn how to import and use data from a file (.csv) and API using a popular python libray called `Pandas`.

 ## Data loading